janinerugayan/aligned-semantic-distance/README.md

 *Janine Rugayan and Giampiero Salvi and Torbjørn Svendsen* (2023). **Perceptual and Task-Oriented Assessment of a Semantic Metric for ASR Evaluation**.
 In Interspeech, pp. 2158--2162<br>
 [![DOI:10.21437/Interspeech.2023-1778](https://zenodo.org/badge/DOI/10.21437/Interspeech.2023-1778.svg)](https://doi.org/10.21437/Interspeech.2023-1778)

-If you use this code in your research, please achnowledge us by citing at least one of the above papers.
+If you use this code in your research, please acknowledge us by citing at least one of the above papers.

 ## Local installation
 Download the code or clone the repository.
 Then in the repository's root directory, run